airdopes411anc-hue/Python-Projects/README.md

 ### Banking System
 A menu-driven banking program with deposit, withdrawal, and balance display.
 Handles edge cases like negative amounts and overdraft.
-> Built following a tutorial — logic understood and can be explained.
+> Built following a tutorial.

 ### Dice Roller
 Rolls one or more dice and displays the result using ASCII art.
 Shows total of all dice.